dexprab/vihustudio/BACKLOG.md

 - Graphics within experience in builder do not rotate on moving the rotation slider.
 - Allow builder to add more places to the scene
 - Give rotation capability to places in builder and studio
+- Add image option in frame styles in builder

 ## Feature Requests